BeatsuDev/tibber.py/docs/getting_started.rst

 Moving on from the previous example, what can we do with a home?
 Let's check out the documentation again.
 Click the yellow underlined text "Home" and check out the documentation.
 We see that the Home type has a "consumption" method!
-Let's try to call that method with some paramters and get the HomeConsumptionConnection type back!
+Let's try to call that method with some parameters and get the HomeConsumptionConnection type back!
+Since we're fetching data from the API and not just getting it from the cache, we need to prepend the method call with "fetch_".

 .. code-block:: python

    consumption = home.fetch_consumption(resolution = "HOURLY", last = 24)  # last 24 hours
    print(consumption)  # <HomeConsumptionConnection: HomeConsumptionConnection>

-Clicking the yellow underlined text "HomeConsumptionConnection" we see that it has a "nodes" attribute wich has a list of consumptions.
-Within the Consumption type you have all the goodies such as total cost, unit price, currency etc. Let's print the total cost of the last 24 hours!
+Back in the API explorer documentation, clicking the yellow underlined text "HomeConsumptionConnection" we see that it has a "nodes" attribute wich has a list of consumptions.
+Within the Consumption type you have all the goodies such as cost, unit price, currency etc. Let's print the cost of the last 24 hours!

 .. code-block:: python

-   running_total = 0
-   for node in consumption.nodes:
+   total = sum(node.cost for node in consumption.nodes if node.cost is not None)
-      running_total += node.total_cost  # Note that the naming convention for the attributes is snake_case

-   print(running_total)  # 123.45
+   print(total)  # 123.45

-Looking back at the documentation, we see that the HomeConsumptionConnection type also has a PageInfo type.
+Looking back at the documentation, we see that the HomeConsumptionConnection type also has a HomeConsumptionPageInfo type.
-The PageInfo actually has a totalCost property that we can use instead of looping through all the nodes!
+The HomeConsumptionPageInfo actually has a totalCost property that we can use instead of looping through all the nodes!
-Here's how to achieve the same thing as above, but using the page info we have instead!
+Here's how to achieve the same thing as above, but using the page info we have instead.

 .. code-block:: python